Belfast School Of Theology

 Aims of the ModuleÂ

-To examine a specific text or group of texts within the Bible.
+To examine a specific text or group of texts within the Bible, and ways in which they are read

 Intended Learning OutcomesÂ

-1. Use critical exegetical tools to understand a biblical text
+1. use critical exegetical tools to understand a biblical text/texts

-4. Critically evaluate differing theological perspectives on a biblical text
+4. critique differing contemporary readings of a biblical text

 Indicative Module ContentÂ